 The HBD blogosphere has been rife with speculation about the reconstruction of the Neanderthal genome.
 John Hawks, Razib Khan, and Steve Sailer felt that something big was in the offing.
 Above all, this something would resurrect the multiregional model of human origins.

-recent study by Sarah Joyce that showed a higher-than-expected amount of variability in the microsatellite DNA of modern humans.
+Much of the stir centered on a recent study by Sarah Joyce that showed a higher-than-expected amount of variability in the microsatellite DNA of modern humans.
 Since this DNA is unaffected by natural selection, the unexplained variability must have come from an outside source, i.e., Neanderthals and other archaic humans.

 Then there was this comment: